a-tsygankov/API-AccountPayable/README.md

 - implement CancellationToken on every async method
 - add  IMemoryCache to IUnitOfWork (this will allow to cache only vendors and methods, without caching bills and payments)
 - implement view bills as query or mark bill as paid as separate method (not update)
+- convert BillRM in order to keep a list of payments